 A professor may take into account the quality of a student's class participation in determining the course grade, provided this policy is described in writing to students no later than the second class meeting.
-However, the maximum amount by which a student's participation may positively or negatively influence the student's grade is 0.34.
+However, the maximum amount by which a student's participation may positively or negatively influence the student's grade is one step.
+As used in this section "one step" is the number of grade points necessary to reduce the grade to the next lower grade on the grading scale.